foreverfighter/coding-for-non-coders/README.md

 ### What are the different types of software?

-TODO: to rewrite this.

-Computers can communicate with other computers(through the internet), store, process and output information(and graphics and music), run games, move(through robotics), make predictions and create new information(through machine learning).
-Coding is telling the computer how to do these things.
+Computers can store information, create video, graphics or music, run games, make movements (through embedded systems), make predictions, solve problems and communicate with other computers.
+Software development is telling the computer how to do these things.

-Some common coding applications are:
+Some common software development fields are:

-- Software development
 - Web development
+- Desktop app development
 - Mobile app development
 - Game development
-- Robotics
+- Embedded systems / Robotics
 - Internet of things
 - Natural language processing
 - Machine learning